 if some do not work for you.

-- make simgrid: Build only the SimGrid library and not any example
+make simgrid: Build only the SimGrid library.
+Not any example nor the helper tools.

-- make s4u-app-pingpong: Build only this example (works for any example)
+make s4u-comm-pingpong: Build only this example (works for any example)

 If you want to see what is really happening, try adding